 What to Do When You Can’t Pay the IRS

 Be proactive and handle the situation as soon as possible if it turns out that you owe the IRS money.
-You can’t bury your head in the sand or ignore IRS notices because your IRS debt won’t go away.
+You can’t bury your head in the sand or ignore IRS notices because your tax debt won’t go away.
 You'll only end up incurring penalties.
 The good news is that the IRS is willing to work with you if you can’t pay all or even a portion of your tax bill.

 You should still file your tax return by the year's due date and pay as much as you can at that time to minimize penalties and interest.
-Then you can call the IRS directly at 1-800-829-1040 to discuss your payment options, which can include a short-term extension to pay the bill within 120 days, an installment agreement over a period of years, or even a temporarily delay on collecting on your tax bill until a point in time when you're more able to pay.
+Then you can call the IRS directly at 1-800-829-1040 to discuss your payment options, which can include a short-term extension to pay the bill within 120 days, an installment agreement over a period of years, or even a temporary delay on collecting on your tax bill until a point in time when you're more able to pay.